jdede/inet-showcases/_docs/visualizer/networknode/index.md

 - image file formats: bmp, gif, jpeg, rgb, tga, tif.

 By using the `osgModel` parameter, we can scale, rotate and translate the external model.
-The `osgModel` parameter is used as follows:

 We have to set the external model's file name that will represent the network node.
 After the model's name, we can use the `scale`, `trans` and `rot` keywords to transform the model.
 These keywords can be used in any order and they must be separated by dots.
-The model's size will be multiplied with the number before the `scale` keyword.
+The size of the model will be multiplied by the number before the `scale` keyword.
 If a decimal fraction is used, it must be written in parentheses, e.g `(0.8).scale`.
 By using `trans` keyword, the model can be translated by a certain value along the X, Y and Z axes.
 The values of the axes are separated by commas.